Zachary Roy

-Zachary Roy (born June 24, 2003) is a Canadian soccer player who plays for the Atlético Ottawa of the Canadian Premier League.
+Zachary Roy (born June 24, 2003) is a Canadian soccer player who plays for CS St-Hubert in Ligue1 Québec.

 Early life

 Roy played youth soccer with CS St-Hubert.
 In 2019, he played with the Quebec provincial U17 team.
 He also played in the 2019 Ontario-vs-Quebec CPL U-21 showcase.
 He attended post-secondary at Champlain College Saint-Lambert, playing for the men's soccer team.

 Club career

 In 2021, he played for CS St-Hubert in the Première ligue de soccer du Québec, making two appearances, while primarily playing with the Reserve and U21 teams.

-In February 2022, he signed a two year contract with a club option for 2024 with Canadian Premier League club Atlético Ottawa.
+In February 2022, he signed a two-year contract with a club option for 2024 with Canadian Premier League club Atlético Ottawa.
 He made his debut on April 16, against HFX Wanderers FC.
+In April 2024, he signed an extension for the 2024 season, with an option for 2025.

-Personal
+Personal life

-Roy's sister Félicia plays for the Canada women's national under-17 soccer team.
+Roy was born in Quebec to a Canadian father and Haitian mother.
+His sister, Félicia Roy, is also a professional soccer player.